epfl-lasa/demo-voice-control/README.md

 First you must install the [Robotiq](http://wiki.ros.org/robotiq) gripper controller and dependencies, follow the instuctions here: https://github.com/epfl-lasa/lasa-wiki/wiki/Robotiq-gripper

 ### Examples
-- To run simply open/close commands with voice activation
+The teach_voicecontrol_class.py implements the Voice Recognition system for the dictionary defined in 'demo-voice-control/commands/ voice_command.dic' to open/close the gripper with voice activation and start/stop data recording.

+- To use only the gripper command, run the following launch file:
 ```
 roslaunch demo_voice_control teach_voice_control.launch

 ```
+If you speak one of the default commands ( open / close ) the gripper should open / close.

-- To run full teaching commands with voice acivation
+- To run full teaching commands with voice acivation, run the following launch file:
 ```
 roslaunch demo_voice_control teach_voice_control.launch record:=true ...